-Honey bees are known for having yellow and brown bodies with back stripes.
-Yellow and black are two of the “warning colors” in nature.
-It is natures way of warning you to stay away and avoid the bee stinger.
+Of course, most descriptions include the colors yellow and black.
+This is because yellow and black are two of the “warning colors” in nature.
+It is nature’s way of warning someone to stay away and avoid the stinger.

 While some bees are darker than others, finding a significate variation of bee colors in your hive is actually a good sign.

 Genetic Diversity in a Bee Colony

 Colonies with a good mix of worker bee colors and patterns tend to be some of the healthiest colonies to have.
 This indicates a wealth of different genetic material used to produce the workers.

 Upon returning to the hive, the queen will lay fertile eggs to produce workers.
 Workers get half their genetic material from the queen and half from a drone.

 These drone fathers come from many different colonies within the flight region.
 Some of them will be lighter in color than others and they carry the genetics from their mothers.

 Naturally, this results in a colony of worker bees that may be different colors.
 All colony members have the same mother but there are many different fathers that contributed to the genetic pool.